RWTTU/EAD-XML-Conversion-Scripts/cStructure.md

 - series and subseris do not have to have dates
 - files and items must have dates
-- on file or item if there is no box or file number, leave the code
+**** - on file or item if there is no box or file number, leave the code -- !!!!
+Which format

 Options for c# series, subseries, file, item